oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Tools/dynamic_profiler/README.md

 ### Understanding the Performance Metrics

 For this tutorial, the focus will be on a few specific types of device metrics obtained by the Dynamic Profiler.
-For explanation and more information on other device metrics obtained by the Dynamic Profiler and the Intel&reg; VTune™ Profiler please review the [Intel&reg; oneAPI DPC++ FPGA Optimization Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide) and the [Intel&reg; VTune™ Profiler User Guide](https://software.intel.com/content/www/us/en/develop/documentation/vtune-help/top.html).
+For explanation and more information on other device metrics obtained by the Dynamic Profiler and the Intel&reg; VTune&trade; Profiler please review the [Intel&reg; oneAPI DPC++ FPGA Optimization Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide) and the [Intel&reg; VTune&trade; Profiler User Guide](https://software.intel.com/content/www/us/en/develop/documentation/vtune-help/top.html).

 For additional design scenario examples demonstrating how to use other performance data for optimization, refer to the [Profiler Analyses of Example DPC++ Design Scenarios](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide/top/analyze-your-design/analyze-the-fpga-image/intel-fpga-dynamic-profiler-for-dpc/profiler-analyses-of-example-dpc-design-scenarios.html) section of the [Intel&reg; oneAPI DPC++ FPGA Optimization Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide).